sandeepnkulkarni/dotnetcore-tutorials/docs/01-create-new-dotnetcore-console-app-on-ubuntu.md

 It is possible to publish application as self-contained.
 Doing so also publishes the .NET Core runtime with your application so the runtime doesn't need to be installed on the target machine.

-To create a self-contained along with runtime identifier for Linux x64, run below command:
+To create a self-contained along with runtime identifier for Linux x64 (Most desktop distributions like CentOS, Debian, Fedora, Ubuntu, and derivatives), run below command:

 ```
 dotnet publish --configuration Release --self-contained true --runtime linux-x64